Last Updated on October 30, 2022

 In addition to the cooking demonstrations at the farm, Gianna and her family also make a special olive oil that has a unique taste because the trees grow in a cooler climate.
 They also make their own wine, which we later found was quite good.

-The three of us watched as Gianna made her little raviolis, which we subsequently had for lunch along with a frittata and a bruschetta with fresh truffles.
-She had grated her tartufi and mixed it with salt and pepper and her special olive oil.
+The three of us watched as Gianna made her little raviolis, which we subsequently had for lunch, along with a frittata and a bruschetta with fresh truffles.
+She grated her tartufi and mixed it with salt, pepper, and exceptional olive oil.

 Off To the Food Markets

-The next morning I joined Raffaella again as she took me along with another couple on a tour of Bologna’s old food markets.
-That was a fascinating tour, as well, as we went from store to store, market stall to market stall, Raffaella explaining the importance of all the different pasta, vegetables, meats and fish to the Bolognese palette.
+The following morning, I joined Raffaella again as she took me and another couple on a tour of Bologna’s old food markets.
+That was a fascinating tour, as we went from store to store and market stall to market stall.
+Raffaella explained the importance of all the different pasta, vegetables, meats, and fish to the Bolognese palette.

 What an opportunity to have to miss, I thought.